-- In 1978, West Bengal was affected by a devastating flood.
-Group of concerned youths pledged to help the disadvantaged people in society.
-In 1982 Village Welfare Society (VWS) registered as a grant based not-for-profit organization.
+- In 1978, West Bengal was affected by a devastating flood, which drove a group of concerned youths to pledge help to the disadvantaged people.
+In 1982, Village Welfare Society (VWS) got registered as a grants-based not-for-profit organization.

-- Village Micro Credit Services chose to work specifically on the issue of microfinance as it is recognized world over as the ideal approach for all round development of society – economic, social, political and cultural.
+- Village Micro Credit Services chose to work specifically on microfinance because it is recognized the world over as the ideal approach towards all-round development of society – economic, social, political and cultural.

-- The need to transform into a Non-Banking Financial Company (NBFC) entity was highly felt and the group finally acquired a Kolkata based NBFC called Spencer Vinimay Pvt Ltd. The acquisition took place on January, 2006.
+- The need to transform into a Non-Banking Financial Company (NBFC) was highly felt and the group finally acquired a Kolkata-based NBFC called Spencer Vinimay Pvt Ltd. The acquisition took place in January, 2006.

-- In due course of time, the NBFC was renamed as Village Financial Services Limited regulated by the RBI to be engaged in microfinance activities.
-The company was reclassified by the RBI as “NBFC-MFI” on 27/09/2013.
+- In due course of time, the NBFC was renamed Village Financial Services Limited, regulated by the RBI, for engagement in microfinance activities.
+The company was reclassified by the RBI as an ‘NBFC-MFI’ on 27/09/2013..

 VFS started microfinance operations in the financial year 2005-2006.
 The microfinance programme has grown phenomenally.
 It has touched the lives of thousands of poor families by providing them credit for income-generating activities and helping them become economically self-sufficient, besides sensitizing women to empowerment issues and bringing about a qualitative change in them and their families in terms of standards of living and their own status in society.